 Join the grassroots effort to get involved at the YYC Design & Dev Slack team in the #polyglot-calgary channel

 Talks can be on any topic that is even vaguely related to technology.
 It can be on a hard technical topic or on a soft topic like "Having Empathy".
 They should be between 30 and 45 minutes long.
-We'll have projectors and a bunch of adaptors, just bring a laptop if you want use them.
+We'll have projectors and a bunch of adaptors, just bring a laptop if you want to use them.
 Sessions aren't limited to talks—here are some unconference session ideas.
-The organisers have the right to decline any topics that are not relevant or that are potentially inappropriate.
+The organizers have the right to decline any topics that are not relevant or that are potentially inappropriate.

 Some of the talks we've seen mentioned are:

 All attendees, speakers, sponsors and volunteers at Polyglot YYC are required to agree with the following code of conduct.
-Organisers will enforce this code throughout the event.
+Organizers will enforce this code throughout the event.
 We are expecting cooperation from all participants to help ensuring a safe environment for everybody.

 tl;dr: Be excellent with each other. — Full Text